MathiasF1do/MathiasF1do/README.md

 - 👋 Hi, I’m @MathiasF1do
-- 👀 I’m interested in Networking, linux, docker.
+- 👀 I’m interested in Networking, linux, docker, Python
-- 🌱 I’m currently learning Networking, linux
+- 🌱 I’m currently learning Networking, linux, and a litte Python
-- 📫 How to reach me My discord
+- 📫 How to reach me F1do#1111